sashazykov/flickollage/README.md

 ## Installation

-You can install Flickollage using from rubygems.
+You can install Flickollage from rubygems.
 It requires Ruby version >= 2.0 and ImageMagick or GraphicsMagick command-line tool.

     $ gem install flickollage